 Key features include:

-Fractional ownership has gained momentum due to rising commercial property prices and evolving investor behavior.
+Fractional ownership has gained momentum due to rising commercial property prices and evolving investor behaviour.

 In 2025, Grade-A office spaces in Mumbai, Delhi-NCR, and Bengaluru average ₹20,000–₹40,000 per sq. ft., putting direct ownership beyond reach for most retail investors.
 Fractional ownership bridges this gap, enabling participation in high-performing commercial markets.